reframejs/reframe/readme.md

 Reframe is a "Universal Framework":
-You can create any type of app including **modern interactive apps** as well as **old school non-interactive apps** where the browser doesn't load any JavaScript.
+You can create any type of app including **modern interactive apps** as well as **old-school non-interactive apps** where the browser doesn't load any JavaScript.

-The goal of Reframe is to become the **modern Django / Ruby on Rails**:
+Reframe aims to become the **modern Django / Ruby on Rails**:
  - Modern: First-class support for interactive views with React, Vue.js, etc.
  - Ejectabe: Gain full control by progressively ejecting the framework.
  - Full-stack ORM: No need to create API endpoints to access your data from the frontend.
 (Work-in-progress.)